Sayyat/next-i18n-auth/docs/automation.md

 * **Translation Files**: Stores translations for each language in JSON files (e.g., `src/i18n/locales/{language}/{namespace}.json`).
 * **Automatic Merging**: New translation keys are automatically merged with existing ones, preserving previously added translations.
-Optionally, unused keys can be deleted based on configuration settings.
+* **Configurable Cleanup**: By default, unused keys are removed during scanning.
+To retain explicitly declared but unused keys — such as backend error messages — set `"keepUnusedKeys": true` in the config.

 ### 3. **Dynamic Translation Generation**